algorithmica-org/algorithmica/content/english/hpc/_index.md

 Competitive programming is, in my opinion, misguided.
 They are doing useless things, but they are good at doing wrong things, and the performance engineering community should learn from them.

 -->

-**Translations.** The website has a separate functionality for creating and managing translations — and there are already volunteers willing to translate the book into Italian and Chinese (and I will personally translate at least some of it into my native Russian).
-However, as the book is still evolving, it is probably not the best idea to start translation at least before the first part is complete — to not potentially waste the effort.

-That said, you are very much encouraged to make translations of any article and publish them in your blogs — just send me the link so that we can merge it back when a centralized translation process starts.

-**"Translating" the Russian version.** The articles hosted at [ru.algorithmica.org/cs/](https://ru.algorithmica.org/cs/) are not about advanced performance engineering but mostly about classical computer science algorithms — without discussing how to speed them up beyond asymptotic complexity.
-Most of the information there is not unique and already exists in English on some other places on the internet: for example, the similar-spirited [cp-algorithms.com](https://cp-algorithms.com/).

 ### Part I: Performance Engineering